 The Peak 2 Peak Gondola continues to make access to both mountains easy and fast.
 Twenty-eight sky cabins travel 4.4 km between Whistler and Blackcomb Mountains offering unprecedented access to both mountains expansive and unique high alpine terrain and spectacular views.
 This means you can ski the Peak of Whistler and with one ride have lunch with your friends on Blackcomb.

-The big change for Whistler this year is purchase of Whistler Blackcomb by Vail Resorts.
-Vail Resorts is offering All 2016-17 Epic Pass and Epic Local Pass holders five days of skiing and snowboarding at Whistler Blackcomb this winter season.
+Whistler is adapting to the changes being implemented with the purchase of Whistler Blackcomb by Vail Resorts.
+One of the most noticeable changes to everyone is the increased lift ticket rates as Vail Resorts brings the pricing at Whistler Blackcomb in line with other Vail Resorts.
+Anyone with an Epic Pass will be able to ski at Whistler/Blackcomb at no additional charge.
 It is also never been a better time to learn to ski as part of the Patski conference.
-Whistler Blackcomb has spent over $2.4 million to improve the learning areas on Whistler Mountain for the upcoming winter season.
+Whistler Blackcomb has spent over $2.4 million to improve the learning areas on Whistler Mountain.

 Whistler/Blackcomb receives an average annual snowfall of 11.64 metres or 38.2 feet per year.
 Snowmaking capabilities at Whistler Blackcomb cover 697 acres, ensuring plenty of snow always.
 The average valley temperatures in March are a high of 5oC (42 oF) and a low of -8oC (19 oF).